skyflying/Google-Data-Analytics-Professional-Certificate/README.md

 <br>
  Update 2021/09/10
 <br>
- Share Data Through the Art of Visualization was completed on 10th, Sep.<br>
+ Share Data Through the Art of Visualization was finished on 10th, Sep.<br>
 <br>
 <br>
 Update 2021/8/18